monsterkrampe/crystal/concepts/union-type/introduction.md

 ## `typeof` vs `Object#class`

-There are 2 ways to get the type of a variable.
+There are two ways to get the type of a variable.
 Either by using [`typeof`][typeof] or by using [`Object#class`][Object#class].
-The difference between them is that `typeof` will return a variable's type at compile time, while `Object#class` will return the type at runtime.
+The difference is that `typeof` will return a variable's type at compile time, while `Object#class` will return the type at runtime.
-Meaning if you want to for example see if a variable is a union type, then `Object#class` will not be able to tell you that as it will only return the type at runtime, which is a single type.
+This means that if you want to see if a variable is a union type, for example, `Object#class` will not be able to tell you that as it will only return the type at runtime, which is a single type.

 ```crystal
 foo = 0 == 0 ? "a" : 1